ai-toolchainz/squadAI/docs/core-concepts/Tasks.md

 - Ensuring only one output type is set per task to maintain clear output expectations.
 - Preventing the manual assignment of the `id` attribute to uphold the integrity of the unique identifier system.

-These validations help in maintaining the consistency and reliability of task executions within the crewAI framework.
+These validations help in maintaining the consistency and reliability of task executions within the squadAI framework.

 ## Conclusion

-Tasks are the driving force behind the actions of agents in crewAI.
+Tasks are the driving force behind the actions of agents in squadAI.
 By properly defining tasks and their outcomes, you set the stage for your AI agents to work effectively, either independently or as a collaborative unit.
-Equipping tasks with appropriate tools, understanding the execution process, and following robust validation practices are crucial for maximizing CrewAI's potential, ensuring agents are effectively prepared for their assignments and that tasks are executed as intended.
+Equipping tasks with appropriate tools, understanding the execution process, and following robust validation practices are crucial for maximizing SquadAI's potential, ensuring agents are effectively prepared for their assignments and that tasks are executed as intended.